HarvardOpenData/HODP-Docs/docs/article-guide.md

 #### 1. Traditional Analysis
+Most of our articles!
+Ask a question about Harvard or its students, find data that could illuminate your questions, analyze the data rigorously, visualize it, and publish it!

 #### 2. Survey Write-up
 HODP has its own [survey group](https://www.hodp.org/surveys/), and we occasionally send surveys to the student body at large.